Strivescope/.github/profile/README.md

 Strivescope is a community of resolute Free and Open Source Software (FOSS) developers who seek to learn and improve.
 Join our GitHub Organization 😄!

 ## Our mission:
-We believe that everyone has the opportunity to do great things if they constantly strive towards it.
+We firmly daresay that everyone has the opportunity to do great things if they constantly strive towards it.
+However, it is overwhelming to know how to do it.
+At Strivescope, we strive for helping people who like to strive to focus their efforts into their goals.
+We also want to make more people aware of the amazing things they can do by striving constantly towards their goals.

 ## Our values:
 At Strivescope we have 3 core values which we believe to be fundamental to improve as a person and software developer: